SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-27-republicans-against-interracial-marriage.md

 States don't get to legislate civil rights.  _Nobody_ gets to legislate against rights!
 Anything that can be controlled by a legislature is not a right: it's a _privilege_, subject to retraction by majority whim.
-Rights are what _resists_ that kind of attack.
+Rights are _resistant_ that kind of attack.

 ## Ok, but that's just one weird guy, right?